Gringo Rio Interviews … Foreigners living in Rio de Janeiro

-In our series of interviews, we ask foreigners living in Rio de Janeiro question about how they ended up living in the wonderful city of Rio de Janeiro and collected tips of what to do and not do in and around Rio de Janeiro.
+In our series of interviews, we ask foreigners living in Rio de Janeiro questions about how they ended up living in the wonderful city of Rio de Janeiro and collected tips of do’s and don’ts around Rio de Janeiro.
+They also give us inside tips about places to visit and restaurants to go, as well as things to try while in Brazil.

 Gringo-Rio interviews Jascha Lewkowitz